ReynoldsWJ55/ReynoldsWJ55/README.md

 # Will Reynolds

 Solo-operator engineer and researcher.
 I build production-grade systems end-to-end: infrastructure, data pipelines, application code, security, observability, and the documentation that makes them operable without me.
-Currently completing an MBA at an international university in Bangkok while running the Thailand Liveability Index, a 77-province composite index built to academic-publication standards.
+Currently completing an MBA at an international university in Bangkok while running the Thailand Livability Index, a 77-province composite index built to academic-publication standards.

 The through-line across everything I ship: single-operator viability, real production discipline, documentation as a first-class deliverable, and honest labeling.
 The work is engineering-grade and meant to survive third-party audits.